Glimesh/broadcast-box/README.md

 The backend can be configured with the following environment variables.

 - `WEBHOOK_URL` - URL for Webhook Backend.
-Provides authentication and logging
+Provides authentication and logging.
+Mutually exclusive with `STREAM_KEYS_FILE`.
+- `STREAM_KEYS_FILE` - File for simple listing of authorized stream keys.
+Provides authentication.
+Mutually exclusive with `WEBHOOK_URL`.
 - `DISABLE_STATUS` - Disable the status API
 - `DISABLE_FRONTEND` - Disable the serving of frontend.
 Only REST APIs + WebRTC is enabled.
 - `HTTP_ADDRESS` - HTTP Server Address